 Disclaimer: This article is for informational purposes only.
 It does not constitute, replace, or qualify as any form of first aid training.

 Other CPR Resources

-- Step-by-Step Guide – CPR for Adults & Older Children
+- How to perform CPR – Adults & Older Children

 Visit the Australia Wide First Aid CPR Library for even more information, guides and downloadable resources.